Skip to contents

 #> ╰────────────────────────────────────────────────────╯

-The uSPA test rejects on $uspa (all horizons show the benchmark losing) but fails to reject on $aspa at the 5% level, because the shortest horizon’s mean is essentially zero — the min of standardized horizon-wise means is pulled down by that single horizon.
+The uSPA test rejects on $uspa (every horizon shows the benchmark losing) but fails to reject on $aspa at the 5% level.
+The reason is that the shortest horizon’s mean is essentially zero, and the min over standardized horizon-wise means is pulled down by that single horizon.

 Average multi-horizon SPA